Evidence for interacting dark energy from BOSS: Analysis

 \subsection{Results}

-We wish to compare the constraints in $D_A (z=2.34)/r_d\times D_H (z=2.34)/r_d$ found by the BOSS collaboration with the global fits of the interacting dark energy model and of $\Lambda$CDM.
+We wish to compare the constraints in $D_\mathrm{A} (z=2.34)/r_\mathrm{d}\times D_H (z=2.34)/r_\mathrm{d}$ found by the BOSS Collaboration with the global fits of the interacting dark energy models.
 We present these results in Fig.~\ref{contours}.

-First, we perform a global fit of $\Lambda$CDM and of the interacting dark energy models considering only the BOSS quasar Ly$\alpha$ data in order to check the consistency of our analysis.
-The BOSS collaboration obtained\footnote{We drop the argument $z=2.34$ from here on, but it is implicitly assumed.} $D_H/r_d=9.18 \pm 0.28 (1\sigma) \, \pm 0.6 (2\sigma)$ and $D_A/r_d=11.28 \pm 0.65 (1\sigma)^{+2.8}_{-1.2}(2\sigma)$.
-The constraints that we find for $\Lambda$CDM (shown by the dashed dark green contours in Fig.~\ref{contours}) are not very strong, but they are compatible with the contours found by the BOSS collaboration (shown in blue and pink) as they almost completely overlap.
-The same result is found for the interacting models (not shown in Fig.~\ref{contours} since it does not carry any additional information).
+The black contour curves show the combined contours from the BOSS data for the autocorrelation and cross-correlation\footnote{These contours are the same as the black contour curves that one can find in Fig.~13 of Ref.\ \cite{Delubac:2014aqe}.}, given that those data are independent.

-Having confirmed that our analysis is consistent, we perform the analysis using only \textit{Planck} data for the $\Lambda$CDM and interacting dark energy models.
-The constraints are shown by the dotted line contours in Fig.~\ref{contours}.
-We can see that for $\Lambda$CDM (dotted green lines) we obtain more or less the same result as \cite{Delubac:2014aqe} with $D_H/r_d = 8.571^{0.26}_{0.27}$ and $D_A/r_d = 11.752^{0.74}_{0.75}$.
-This confirms that $\Lambda$CDM differs from the BOSS result by at least $\sim 1.5\sigma$.
-When we test the interacting models (dotted purple and gray lines), this difference is reduced, and we can see that the contours overlap with the $1\sigma$ region of the BOSS autocorrelation data.
-Model II, for which we find\footnote{Bestfit values are presented inside brackets.} $D_H/r_d=8.72 (8.73)_{0.05}^{0.09}$ and $D_A/r_d=11.69(11.63) \pm 0.08$, shows the biggest overlap with the BOSS results.
-The very elongated contours of Model III imply that this conclusion is less strong in this case.
+First, we perform the analysis using only CMB data for the $\Lambda$CDM and interacting dark energy models.
+The constraints are shown by the blue contours in Fig.~\ref{contours} for models II and III.
+We show for comparison the $\Lambda$CDM best fit values (green lines), where we obtain results compatible with Ref.\ \cite{Delubac:2014aqe}, which confirms that $\Lambda$CDM differs from the BOSS combined contours by at least $2\sigma$.
+When we test the interacting models (blue contours), this difference is reduced, and we can see that the contours overlap with the $2\sigma$ region of the BOSS combined data.
+Model II, for which we find\footnote{Best fit values are presented inside brackets.} $D_H/r_\mathrm{d}=8.72 (8.73)_{0.05}^{0.09}$ and $D_\mathrm{A}/r_\mathrm{d}=11.69(11.63) \pm 0.08$, shows the biggest overlap with the BOSS results ($1.5\sigma$ and $1.7\sigma$ for $D_H/r_\mathrm{d}$ and $D_\mathrm{A}/r_\mathrm{d}$, respectively).
+The very elongated contours of model III imply that this conclusion is less strong in this case.